-We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.
+We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team and let us know!

 This depends on which MacBook Air Model you have!
 The LandingZone 2.0 PRO and 2.0 LITE are models made for MacBook Air released Mid-2012 to 2014.
 The 1.0 PRO works with MacBook Air Models released in 2010 to 2011.

 Our LandingZone models for the MacBook Air come in two sizes, an 11-inch and 13-inch version.
 We use the MacBook Models and Release Dates to identify which MacBook Model you have.
 Please take a look at this chart to see which LandingZone Model is compatible with your MacBook Air:

 |MacBook Model Number||Release Date||Size||Your MacBook Air is Compatible with:|

 |A1370||Early 2010 to June 2012||11-inch||11-inch LandingZone 1.0 PRO|

 |A1369||Early 2010 to June 2012||13-inch||13-inch LandingZone 1.0 PRO|

 |A1465||June 2012 to Current||11-inch||11-inch LandingZone 2.0 PRO or 2.0 LITE|